Skip to main content

 This topic has also been covered in a strategic webinar, you can access the recording of that here.

-Whatsapp is the world’s most popular messaging platform, so it’s an important tool to employ when meeting people where they’re at.
-While it is not possible for groups to send broadcast messages in the same way an individual would send mass emails or texts, there are a number of WhatsApp features that can be used effectively alongside NationBuilder.
+While Whatsapp do not allow users to send broadcast messages from outside of Whatsapp or via an API in the same way an individual could send mass emails or texts from a third party system like NationBuilder; there are a number of WhatsApp features that can be used effectively alongside NationBuilder.
+This guide takes you through those.

-‘Click to join’ links
+Whatsapp Groups: ‘Click to join’ links

-‘Click to chat’ links
+‘Click to share’ links

 It is possible to set up URLs so your users can just click a button and have a pre-written message populate within their WhatsApp app.
 When used in conjunction with recruiter links, this can be a really valuable feature for distributing leadership and getting your supporters to share your message.